 The Lusheng Festival

 Miao people hold a number of festivals throughout the year.
-The Lusheng Festival (Online Video of the Lusheng Festival)is celebrated from the 16th to the 20th day of the first lunar month (February or early March) in the Kaili area of Guizhou province.
+The Lusheng Festival is celebrated from the 16th to the 20th day of the first lunar month (February or early March) in the Kaili area of Guizhou province.
 This is considered to be the most influential festival that the Miao people celebrate because of its immense popularity in Yunnan, Guizhou and Sichuan provinces.
 This is also the grandest festival celebrated by the Miao people.

 Traditional music can also be enjoyed all throughout a stay with the Miao.
 The Lusheng is a traditional instrument made of bamboo.
 Many Miao people are excellent Lusheng players, and they are often happy to serenade tourists.
 Tourists will get to enjoy great music and lots of dancing during festive gatherings.